Symplectic maps: from generating functions to Liouvillian forms: Symplectic manifolds and symplectic mappings

-In this expression $Tf:TM\to TN$ is the tangent map.
-If the source and target manifolds are the same, a symplectic diffeomorphism preserves the symplectic form $f^*\omega=\omega$.
+In this expression $Tf:TM\to TM$ is the tangent map of $f:M\to M$.
 The set of all the symplectic diffeomorphisms on a symplectic manifold form a group denoted by $Sp(M,\omega)$ and called the symplectic group of $(M,\omega)$.